python/devguide/languishing.rst

 would simply break too much pre-existing code without a different solution).

-In these cases an issue will languish_ in the `issue tracker`_, and its status should should have its status set as such.
+In these cases an issue will languish_ in the `issue tracker`_, and its status should should be set as such.
 This serves the purpose of preventing people who are trying to :ref:`fix issues
 <fixingissues>` from wasting time on issues that even core developers cannot
 come up with an agreed-upon solution for.